 A criminal defense lawyer will also be able to advise a client on if a case can even be brought against their client.
 In cases where there is insufficient evidence, a lawyer’s main objective will be to have the court drop the charges against a client.
-There are many avenues of defense that a lawyer can apply, including challenging probable cause, persuading a court to reduce or waive bail, and negotiating a plea bargain to reduce charges to a lesser crime or reduce sentencing.
+There are many avenues of defense that a lawyer can apply, including challenging probable cause, persuading a court to reduce or waive bail, and negotiating a plea bargain to reduce charges to a lesser crime such as in the case of a sex in public charge, or reduce sentencing.

 The role of a criminal defense lawyer will be entirely based on the case that is presented and the type of defense that a client needs.
 Obtaining the help of a criminal defense lawyer early on in your case can mean the difference between guilty and not guilty.

 Ferragut Law Firm is a top rated criminal defense law firm based in Phoenix Arizona.
 We are dedicated exclusively to the practice of criminal law in all state, federal, and city courts throughout the State of Arizona.

 Our mission is to achieve the best possible results for our clients through hard work, attention to detail, and aggressive advocacy, while maintaining the highest level of professionalism, integrity, and ethical standards.